There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Where are the ruins on Highway 276?

-These aren’t on Google Maps but they’re on the right side of the road about 23.5 miles from the turnoff of Highway 95 onto Highway 276 towards Halls Crossing.
+These aren’t on Google Maps but they’re on the right side of the road about 23.5 miles from the turnoff of Highway 95 onto Highway 276 towards Halls Crossing on Lake Powell.
 They aren’t marked with any signs but there is a small parking area and a little trail that goes up to the alcove and ruins.

 Books to read before visiting the Four Corners area: